 “She didn’t lose it.
 We did that to her.” –Peter Quinn

 So notes Quinn (Rupert Friend) in one of this episode’s most heartfelt remarks.
-At the end of the third season’s premiere (last week’s episode), prescription Saul (Mandy Patinkin)—Carrie’s friend, buy information pills confidante and personal ally—turned his back on her to protect the CIA.
+At the end of the third season’s premiere (last week’s episode), Saul (Mandy Patinkin)—Carrie’s friend, confidante and personal ally—turned his back on her to protect the CIA.
 Without naming her directly, he noted to a Senate committee that one of his agents had an affair with Congressman Brody (Nicholas Brody) and had a history of mental illness– two things that stood in the CIA’s way of doing its job in protecting our country from terrorist threats.
 This episode, more than anything else, showcased the consequences of that situation.

 It began with Carrie (Claire Danes) repeatedly knocking on Saul’s front door, seeking answers about why he threw her under the bus.
 He wasn’t home leaving his poor wife Mira (Sarita Choudhury) to confront the obviously heartbroken Carrie.
 When she didn’t get the answers she wanted, she inevitably ran off to a reporter to tell her side of the story.
 This brought her into conflict with Saul’s new right-hand man, Dar Adal (F. Murray Abraham), who is willing to do whatever it takes to protect the CIA.